 - Ensuring you are eating enough protein, ideally at every main meal

 Sticking with these 'real foods' would be better for your health in the long run whilst providing the same results.
-Caffeine may help to speed weight loss marginally but you don't need it or fat burners for that matter in order to lose weight.
+Caffeine may help to speed weight loss marginally but you don't need it or fat burners in order to lose weight.

 Supplements should be the final consideration when your aim is to lose body fat, even more so if the foundations (total calorie intake) aren’t in place.
 After all, supplements are there to simply “supplement” a diet, and should not be relied upon as a major determinant in your fat loss journey.

 Staying in a calorie deficit is what is going to make you lose weight, and provide greater results.

 Nutritionally speaking, your time would be better spent building a solid foundation first with your nutrition, and looking at your total calorie intake.
 Why?